texodus/saturnine/README.markdown

 7. :string - converts incoming Strings back into Bytes to send to the Connection

-Here's a slighty more complex sum-calculating server that implements a custom Handler:
+Eventually, you'll want to write your own handlers to process data - Saturnine provides the defhandler macro for this purpose.
+Think of defhandler as a souped-up defrecord, specifically for writing Handlers - functions from the Handler protocl that are not provided as arguments are replaced with default implementations that should do abotu what you'd expect.
+For example, here's an application with a custom handler which only responds to "upstream" messages, usign the default implementations for other event
+types:

-    (use 'saturnine 'saturnine.handler)
+    (use 'saturnine.core 'saturnine.handler)

     (defhandler Sum [sum]
-      (upstream [this msg] (let [new-sum (+ sum msg)] (send-down (str "Sum is " new-sum "\r\n")) (assoc this :sum new-sum))))  ; You can use "this" to refer to the whole session-state
+      (upstream [this msg] (let [new-sum (+ sum msg)] (send-down (str "Sum is " new-sum "\r\n")) (assoc this :sum new-sum))))

-    (start-server 1234 :blocking :string :clj (Sum 0))
+    (start-server 1234 :blocking :string :clj (new Sum 0))

-By declaring sum-server to process messages flushed from :clj with the value (Sum 0), we are telling Saturnine to assign new Connections this state.
-When an upstream message is flushed from :clj, the upstream function on Sum is called;  this function dispatches a new downstream message with the send-down function, then returns a new Sum, which becomes the new state of the connection, and will be called on all future messages from this connection that are flushed from :clj.
+Breaking this down piece by piece, Sum is a clojure datatype with a single property, :sum, and implements a single function, upstream.
+By declaring sum-server to use the handler (Sum 0), we are telling Saturnine to assign new Connections this value.
+When an upstream message is passed upstream from :clj, the upstream function on Sum is called;  this function dispatches a new downstream message with the send-down function, then returns a new Sum, which becomes the new state of the connection, and will be called on all future messages from this connection that are flushed from :clj.

+Here's an entire telnet chat server, which uses a Clojure Ref as it's state, allowing indepedent connections to communicate with eachother simply and thread-safely:

+    (use 'saturnine.core 'saturnine.handler)

+    (defn- write-all
+      [users msg]
+      (doseq [user (vals (dissoc users (get-ip)))]
+        (write user (str (get-ip) " : " msg))))

+    (defhandler Chat [users]
+      (connect    [_] (do (dosync (alter users assoc (get-ip) (get-connection))) (write-all @users "User connected!\r\n")))
+      (disconnect [_] (do (dosync (alter users dissoc (get-ip))) (write-all @users "User disconnected!\r\n")))
+      (upstream   [_ msg] (do (write-all @users msg))))

+    (start-server 3333 :string [:print "chat"] (new Chat (ref {})))

 For further examples, please see the [API Documentation](http://texodus.github.com/saturnine) and ['saturnine.examples](http://github.com/texodus/saturnine/tree/master/src/saturnine/examples.clj) namespace.